gjbex/training-material/Python/README.md

     processing language" training session.
 1. `FiniteStateParser`: illustrates how to parse a file that is structured as a regular language.
 A `pyparsing` example is also given.
+1. `Flask`: some illustrations of using the Flask web services framework.
 1. `Fundamentals`: code samples that where used to extract fragments in the part of the presentation on core Python features.
 1. `Interfacing_C_C++_Fortran`: illustrates how to use Fortran code